thoughtworks/build-your-own-radar/README.md

 ## Contribute

 The descriptions folder contains a series of markdown files that have descriptions for the items that exist in the CSV file.
-So, if you add a row in the CSV file for a particular technology you will want to create a `<name_of_tech.md>` file in the `radar/descriptions` directory. ***This name of this tech from the csv must match the filename exactly***
+So, if you add a row in the CSV file for a particular technology you will want to create a `<name_of_tech.md>` file in the `radar/descriptions` directory.
+***This name of this tech from the csv must match the filename exactly***

+If you want to link to another description from inside a markdown file you can simply put an empty href like `[Angular]()`.
+When that empty reference is clicked the site will navigate to the description for you.
+***The name must match exactly***

 Once you've added your descriptions and items to the csv you can parse the markdown files so that their html is placed into the description column in the csv.